by Linda-Ann Stewart

 The Universe responds according to my thoughts and desires.
 It wants the best for me and will support me in my efforts.
 When I commit to a course of action, the Universe recognizes my intention and provides everything I need for success.
 I keep my attention on my goal, knowing that it is possible.
 And I hold myself accountable for taking the steps that I know to take.
 The Universe does the rest.

 Watch the accompanying video, 3 Tips to Handle Obstacles.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.